Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/docs/api/reactivity.md

 - Effects automatically re-run when any reactive values they access change
 - This is primarily used internally by the framework but can be useful for custom reactivity
-- Unlike Vue's watchEffect, effect is lower-level and doesn't handle error boundaries
+- Effect is lower-level and doesn't handle error boundaries

 ## Usage with Components